 TEDx John Cabot University

-TEDxJohnCabotUniversity was attended by 184 people.
-Due to Covid-19 restrictions, the event was video-recorded and streamed on Zoom.
-The JCU community shared ideas about the role universities can play in taking action against Climate Change.
+The first TEDxJohnCabotUniversity was held on October 18, 2020 when the JCU community talked about the role universities can play in taking action against Climate Change.

 Launched in 2009, TEDx is a program of independently organized events that bring the community together to share a TED-like experience.
 Some of the best talks from TEDx events have gone on to be featured on TED.com and garnered millions of views from audiences across the globe.